Stewart-Design/elitegasfield/content/equipment/index.md

 type:
 ---

 When you work with Elite, you get peace of mind.
-All Elite drivers operate late model 2012 or newer Peterbilt or International tractors that are regularly inspected, serviced, and maintained to ensure reliable, high-quality performance.
+All Elite drivers operate late model Peterbilt or International tractors that are regularly inspected, serviced, and maintained to ensure reliable, high-quality performance.

 ## We offer: